IBM/network-config-analyzer/benchmarking/README.md

 This is a list of improvements to the benchmarks and the reporting to do in the next iteration:

 - [ ] add the tests to the benchmarks
+  - Note -- there are tests that run several queries.
   - [ ] group the tests by the type of query that they run to be consistent with the current format
 - [ ] add support for `FromJakeKitchener` benchmark
 - [ ] two options to audit the parameters: